Blubberkins/COMP6080-Presto/README.md

 - 01/04 Fix movable element spec & video element's url option & Fix backend swaggerdoc
 - 06/04 Re-weighted feature set 2/3/4 to be more even as per week 8 lecture
+- 07/04 Fix backend store object from `{ store: admins[email].store }` to `admins[email].store` to avoid confusion
-- 08/04 Clarification on terms used in spec, requirements for thumbnails, slide backgrounds.
+- 08/04 Clarification on terms used in spec, requirements for thumbnails, slide backgrounds and url update.
 Example of resizing elements

 ## 1. Before you start